Skip to contentSkip to footer

 When an element has a state applied, the button will be filled in and a yellow dot will show in the tree view.
 Hover that yellow dot to see which pseudo states are being applied.

-All pseudo state are reset when you reload the page.
+All pseudo states are reset when you reload the page.

 The copy icon opens a submenu that lets you copy a CSS selector or an XPath selector to the element.
 These are both unique so can be used for automated testing.